larsajakobsen/thon-mcp/readme.md

 5. Use the McpToolTrigger

     * Remove the HttpTriger
-    * Add a McpToolTrigger
+    * Add the MCP Tool with McpToolTrigger and a property with McpToolProperty

         ```csharp
-            [Function("SearchCustomer")]
+            [Function("SearchHotel")]
             public async Task<IActionResult> Run(
-                [McpToolTrigger("search_customers", "Search for customers in the Thon Customer database using various search criteria.
-The query parameter is mandatory")] ToolInvocationContext context,
+                [McpToolTrigger("search_hotel", "Search for Thon Hotels using various search criteria such as location, name, or facilities.
+Returns a list of matching hotels with their details.")]
+ToolInvocationContext context,
                 [McpToolProperty("query", "string", "Mandatory!
-Search query string to find customers by name, organization number, or other fields.", true)] string query)
+Search query string to find Thon Hotels by name, location, facilities, or other criteria.", true)] string query)
             {
+                var allHotels = GetAllHotels();
+                var filteredHotels = SearchHotels(allHotels, query);

-                return new StatusCodeResult(StatusCodes.Status200OK);
+                return new OkObjectResult(filteredHotels);
             }
-        ```
-5. Add a mock response

-    * Change "return new StatusCodeResult(StatusCodes.Status200OK);"" to

-        ```csharp
-            return new OkObjectResult(new
-            {
-                Navn = "Drammen Autoco Eiendom AS",
-                Adresse = "Grønland 87, 3045 Drammen",
-                Telefonnummer = "32 89 22 10",
-                Organisasjonsnummer = "938311986",
-                Kredittgrense = "20 000 NOK",
-                Registreringsdato = "7. mai 1999",
-                SistEndret = "20. oktober 2020",
-                Status = "Inaktiv"
-            });
         ```

 6. Enable MCP Tool Metadata